eunseon02/DynOSAM/README.md

 > NOTE: I was very inconsistent with my variable naming through this code, mainly becuase I did not find a good way to deal with the funky three-indexed notation very well.
 I am fixing this as I go ;)

 ### Modules
-The front-end and back-end's are implemented in associated subfolders.
+The front-end and back-ends are implemented in associated subfolders.

 __Front-end__